 Methodology

-The FAOI adopts a methodology in line with OECD’s framework for composite indicators.
-Mercy For Animals’ research department collected secondary data and grouped variables into dimensions on the basis of expert judgment.
-Groupings were reinforced by the results of an exploratory factor analysis.
-According to this factor analysis, the statistically determined weights of the index are 0.16 (16 percent) for scale, 0.69 (69 percent) for tractability, and 0.15 (15 percent) for global influence.
-These served as reference points for determining Mercy For Animals’ ad hoc weights listed in the previous div.
+The FAOI adopts a methodology in line with OECD’s framework for composite indicators.1 Mercy For Animals’ research department collected secondary data and grouped variables into dimensions on the basis of expert judgment.

 For a detailed version of the methodology, please click the button below.